pallets/jinja/docs/templates.rst

 Block Nesting and Scope
 ~~~~~~~~~~~~~~~~~~~~~~~

 Blocks can be nested for more complex layouts.
-However, per default blocks
+However, by default blocks
 may not access variables from outer scopes::

     {% for item in seq %}